Before you learn the tender gravity of kindness

 It is difficult for me to describe India in words.
 India is raw.
 India is hard.
 India is rubble and odor and so much dirt.
 India is uncomfortable.
 India is beautiful.
 India is the only place that I have ever traveled that I have not had to sweet-talk out of her clothes.
 India answers the door naked.

-On the train to the Taj Mahal I settle in for the three-hour ride.
+On the train to the Taj Mahal, I settle in for the three-hour ride.
 I sit hip-to-hip with the man next to me, his knee resting against mine.
-There is constant movement, constant noise.
+There is constant movement and constant noise.
 Vendors walk up and down the aisle selling chai and tomato soup.
-A stream of people shuffle by asking for money, moving their hands back and forth to their mouth in a universal gesture: I’m hungry.
+A stream of people shuffle by asking for money, moving their hands back and forth to their mouths in a universal gesture: I’m hungry.
 Food please.